Search for pair production of vector-like quarks in leptonic final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Single-lepton channel

 In the single-lepton channel the dominant SM background processes are \wjet production and \ttbar production.
 To improve the modelling of the background estimate in this channel, discrepancies in the modeling of the \HT distribution in the {\wjet} samples are corrected for by applying a scaling function described in Ref.~\cite{B2G-17-011}.
 Corrections to the modeling of the \ttbar simulation are derived in the \HT distribution of the \ttbar-enriched CR described in Section~\ref{sec:CSR} below.

 The VLQ candidates are reconstructed by first identifying a ``leptonic particle'' candidate.
 The \PW boson is reconstructed from the charged lepton and \ptvecmiss, applying a \PW boson mass constraint.
 The $z$-component of the missing momentum is taken to be the real part of the solution that results in a \PW boson mass nearest to 80.2\GeV.
-If the minimum mass that can be formed by pairing this \PW boson with a small-radius jet is less than 150\GeV (a value chosen from studies performed on signal events) it is likely that this \PW boson is the decay product of an SM top quark.
-In this case, the leptonic particle candidate is formed from the \PW boson and a b-tagged small-radius jet within $\Delta R < 0.8$, or the small-radius jet that yielded the minimum mass pairing if no such b-tagged small-radius jet is found.
+If the minimum mass that can be formed by pairing this \PW boson with any small-radius jet is less than 150\GeV (a value chosen from studies performed on signal events) it is likely that this \PW boson is the decay product of an SM top quark.
+In this case, the leptonic particle candidate is formed from the \PW boson and either a b-tagged small-radius jet within $\Delta R < 0.8$ or the small-radius jet that yielded the minimum mass pairing, if no such b-tagged small-radius jet is found (likely because of its misidentification as a light quark or gluon jet).
 Otherwise, the leptonic particle candidate is the \PW boson itself.

 Two VLQ candidates can be formed in events that contain at least three large-radius jets that are separated from the leptonic particle candidate by $\Delta R > 0.8$, to ensure that the leptonic particle candidate and each jet represent unique decay products from the VLQ pair.
 A parent particle hypothesis is provided for each jet from the \textsc{DeepAK8} tag.
 Wherever possible, VLQ candidates are formed from the leptonic particle candidate and three large-radius jets according to the expected VLQ decay modes: {\PQb}\PW, {\PQt}\PZ, {\PQt}\PH, {\PQt}\PW, {\PQb}\PZ, or {\PQb}\PH.
 Events with two VLQ candidates matching the expected decay modes are observed in simulation to have well-reconstructed VLQ mass peaks, particularly for hadronic VLQ candidates, and are used to form ``high-purity'' (HP) categories.
 Events with VLQ candidates that do not match the expected decay modes are used to form ``low-purity'' (LP) categories.
 In these events, the leptonic particle candidate and large-radius jets are paired so as to minimize the mass difference between the resulting VLQ candidates.